bacitracin/technical-interview-trivia/general_questions.md

 * What are your 3 strongest languages?

-* How comfortable are you with Git/GitHub?
+* How comfortable are you with: Git/GitHub?

 * Explain REST